Bread & Roses 2025/2

 “We asked for workers.
 We got people.”

-However, this book does not only tell the story of this past, but also of the present and the future.
-Where the first generation focused on preservation, we see that the second and third generations broaden their horizons.
-Today, young organizations excel in the field of education, culture, sports, art and activism… you name it.
+This book, however, tells not only the story of this past, but also of the present and the future.
+While the first generation focused on preservation, we see the second and third generations broadening their horizons.
+Today, young organizations excel in education, culture, sports, art, activism… you name it.

 This book celebrates that journey.
-It provides insight into the stories of our member associations, their founders and employees.
-It shows how migration and diversity can enrich society as a whole with new perspectives and possibilities.
+It offers insights into the stories of our member associations, their founders, and staff.
+It shows how migration and diversity can enrich society as a whole with new perspectives and opportunities.

 Small Resistance - Bicycles in the Amsab-ISG collection